top of page

 - Drewitt's Farm Christmas Around The World (Susan Watson, Sheena Skinner and Drewitt's Farm)

-The final part of our refurbishment project is the main hall itself.
+We have now started the final part of our refurbishment project - the main hall itself.
 Many of us enjoy the space and opportunity that the Church Hall offers to connect with others - but the decrepit heating, poor acoustics, grimy floor (despite regular mopping) and the bottleneck created by the dividing doors during events limits the enjoyment and the hall's potential.

 SAVE THE DATE!